neelabhz/LM2PCG/README.md

 ```
 ./build/pcg_volume <mesh_file_1> [mesh_file_2 ...]
 ```
 Outputs a line per file with: path, closed (true/false), and volume.
-Useful for validating reconstructed meshes and for downstream QC.
+Volume is computed only for closed meshes (e.g., Poisson).
+For open meshes (e.g., AF), the tool skips volume; JSON shows `"volume": null` and ai_api maps it to `0.0` by default.
 Examples:
 ```
 # Check a reconstructed mesh